-SENATE BILL NO. \\\\\ HOUSE BILL NO. \\\\
+SENATE BILL NO. HOUSE BILL NO.

-1 A BILL to amend and reenact § 2.2-3704 of the Code of Virginia, relating to the Virginia Freedom of 2 Information Act; tolling response time when requester asks for a cost estimate in advance.
-3 Be it enacted by the General Assembly of Virginia: 4 1.
-That § 2.2-3704 of the Code of Virginia is amended and reenacted as follows: 5 § 2.2-3704.
-Public records to be open to inspection; procedure for requesting records and 6 responding to request; charges; transfer of records for storage, etc. 7 A. Except as otherwise specifically provided by law, all public records shall be open to citizens of 8 the Commonwealth, representatives of newspapers and magazines with circulation in the Commonwealth, 9 and representatives of radio and television stations broadcasting in or into the Commonwealth during the 10 regular office hours of the custodian of such records.
-Access to such records shall be provided by the 11 custodian in accordance with this chapter by inspection or by providing copies of the requested records, safekeeping.
+A BILL to amend and reenact § 2.2-3704 of the Code of Virginia, relating to the Virginia Freedom of Information Act; fees charged for public records requests.

+3 Be it enacted by the General Assembly of Virginia:

+4 1.
+That § 2.2-3704 of the Code of Virginia is amended and reenacted as follows:

+\$ 2.2-3704.
+Public records to be open to inspection; procedure for requesting records and responding to request; charges; transfer of records for storage, etc.

+7 A. Except as otherwise specifically provided by law, all public records shall be open to citizens of 8 the Commonwealth, representatives of newspapers and magazines with circulation in the Commonwealth, 9 and representatives of radio and television stations broadcasting in or into the Commonwealth during the 10 regular office hours of the custodian of such records.
+Access to such records shall be provided by the 11 custodian in accordance with this chapter by inspection or by providing copies of the requested records, 12 at the option of the requester.
+The custodian may require the requester to provide his name and legal 13 address.
+The custodian of such records shall take all necessary precautions for their preservation and 14 safekeeping.